 These questions and more are routinely asked about special needs disability trusts for people of all ages.
 Trusts can be complicated subjects, and Alabama Family Trust’s goal is to supply you with the guidance and support you need to make an informed decision about the continued care of your loved one.

 Browse through these frequently-asked questions for setting up a family trust, or check out one of the pages dedicated to disability trusts, trusts for children, and elderly trusts for more information.

-At AFT, we administer two types of special needs trust:
+We administer two types of special needs trust:

 - Third-party special needs trust: A trust established by a third party, usually a parent, grandparent, or relative for the benefit of a loved one with a disability.

-- First-party special needs trust: A trust established by the person with a disability (the “Beneficiary”), Guardian, Conservator or Court with the Beneficiary’s own funds.
+- First-party special needs trust: A trust established by the person with a disability (the “Beneficiary”), guardian, conservator or court with the beneficiary’s own funds.

 We administer both types of special needs trust in Alabama in the same manner.

 Can you advise me regarding which type of trust I should set up for my disabled family member so I don’t have to hire an attorney?